-CAAFI, through our State Initiative efforts, has a long-standing program working with local, state, regional, and Federal-level organizations to facilitate SAJF supply chain development.
+CAAFI, through our State Initiative efforts, has a long-standing program working with local, state, regional, and Federal-level organizations to facilitate SAF supply chain development.
 Our efforts have focused on helping highly motivated local entities (e.g., non-governmental organizations, development agencies, and private industry) to identify potential partners for supply chain development and execute feasibility studies and analyses to lay the groundwork for a SAFJ supply chain in their area of interest.
 CAAFI’s experience with these projects has led to an understanding of best practices and “success templates” that can be applied to develop local and regional supply chain partnerships.
 In addition, CAAFI works with USDA Coordinated Agriculture Project grant recipients on integrated supply chain development projects.

-To expand on these efforts, CAAFI is partnering with the FAA’s Aviation Sustainability Center (ASCENT), (also known as the Center of Excellence for Alternative Jet Fuels & Environment) to help define local, state and regional deployment projects that would benefit from the ASCENT researchers’ expertise in building out new SAJF supply chains.
+To expand on these efforts, CAAFI is partnering with the FAA’s Aviation Sustainability Center (ASCENT), (also known as the Center of Excellence for Alternative Jet Fuels & Environment) to help define local, state and regional deployment projects that would benefit from the ASCENT researchers’ expertise in building out new SAF supply chains.
 The Project 1 team from ASCENT is evaluating regional supply chains that could be used for alternative jet fuel production.
 The project aims to use these analyses to identify key barriers throughout the alternative jet fuel supply chain that must be overcome to enable delivery of significant quantities of alternative jet fuel to enter the commercial market in the near term.

 Supply Chain Risk Management

-CAAFI believes that for the industry to achieve near-term deployment and expansion, risk must be shared more broadly across the supply chain so that no one group carries the full risk burden of SAJF production.
+CAAFI believes that for the industry to achieve near-term deployment and expansion, risk must be shared more broadly across the supply chain so that no one group carries the full risk burden of SAF production.
 In addition, all supply chain partners must see opportunities for profit reward.
-In addition to facilitating on-the-ground SAJF supply chain development efforts, CAAFI has begun working in an advisory capacity with ASCENT researchers to develop tools to help the SAJF industry manage shared risk and profit opportunities.
+In addition to facilitating on-the-ground SAF supply chain development efforts, CAAFI has begun working in an advisory capacity with ASCENT researchers to develop tools to help the SAF industry manage shared risk and profit opportunities.
 CAAFI does not necessarily expect these models to be used in perpetuity, but is advocating their use in initial supply chains in order to expedite the development of success-examples and learning, and enable future replication or extrapolation.

 Reducing Production Costs

-A critical need for growing the SAJF market is reducing overall SAJF production costs in order to develop pathways that can achieve cost parity with fossil-derived jet fuel.
+A critical need for growing the SAF market is reducing overall SAF production costs in order to develop pathways that can achieve cost parity with fossil-derived jet fuel.
 Steps can be taken across the supply chain to reduce production costs.
-The greatest challenge associated with the HEFA (hydroprocessed esters and fatty acids) SAJF pathway is the higher cost of the final fuel compared to petroleum-based jet fuel, which is heavily affected by feedstock production costs (e.g., seed-derived vegetable oils).
+The greatest challenge associated with the HEFA (hydroprocessed esters and fatty acids) SAF pathway is the higher cost of the final fuel compared to petroleum-based jet fuel, which is heavily affected by feedstock production costs (e.g., seed-derived vegetable oils).
 These costs can be lowered by developing feedstocks that produce more oils with less land and inputs, and generate higher crop yields.
 Downstream, enhanced HEFA conversion processes, or other conversion processes under development, can take advantage of lower quality oils, thus allowing use of a greater variety of oils.
 Investments in these areas can yield substantial returns.
 CAAFI’s R&D team has evaluated the challenge of HEFA Cost Reduction in detail, and are working to assist with the qualification of other lipid conversion processes.

-SAJF production pathways in development, such as Hydrotreated Depolymerized Cellulosic Jet (HDCJ) produced through pyrolysis, and ATJ-SPK expansion (catalytic oligomerization of ethanol), among others, offer additional potential opportunities for cost-competitive renewable aviation fuels produced from a broader range of lignocellulosic feedstocks.
-Potential woody and agricultural lignocellulosic biomass sources are promising because of the significant potential volume available, but they must be developed into cost-effective, efficient pathway feedstocks available at scale in order to be utilized by the SAJF.
+SAF production pathways in development, such as Hydrotreated Depolymerized Cellulosic Jet (HDCJ) produced through pyrolysis, and ATJ-SPK expansion (catalytic oligomerization of ethanol), among others, offer additional potential opportunities for cost-competitive renewable aviation fuels produced from a broader range of lignocellulosic feedstocks.
+Potential woody and agricultural lignocellulosic biomass sources are promising because of the significant potential volume available, but they must be developed into cost-effective, efficient pathway feedstocks available at scale in order to be utilized by the SAF.
 New conversion technologies under development may also enable the use of other emerging feedstocks (algal biomass, waste sludge, municipal solid waste, industrial gases).
-Research among CAAFI partners aims to advance these technologies and lower costs for associated new SAJF production pathways.
+Research among CAAFI partners aims to advance these technologies and lower costs for associated new SAF production pathways.

 Logistical Challenges and Opportunities

-Logistics, particularly for SAJF derived from biomass feedstocks, including harvesting, collecting, storing, and transporting, are key challenges to establishing SAJF supply chains.
-In order for the SAJF feedstock supply systems to be economically viable, they must be able to provide the desired quantities and utilize existing infrastructure, which requires qualities such as densification and ease-of-handling in bulk.
+Logistics, particularly for SAF derived from biomass feedstocks, including harvesting, collecting, storing, and transporting, are key challenges to establishing SAF supply chains.
+In order for the SAF feedstock supply systems to be economically viable, they must be able to provide the desired quantities and utilize existing infrastructure, which requires qualities such as densification and ease-of-handling in bulk.
 Condensing the feedstock’s size for storing and transporting can reduce the overall production costs even when it requires additional capital costs.
 Idaho National Laboratory has developed the Uniform-Format Feedstock Supply System consisting of modularized harvesting and preprocessing systems that can handle a variety of feedstocks while maintain its compatibility with existing infrastructure and systems.
 Additional logistical challenges and opportunities remain downstream.